 Skip to main content

-Fresenius Human Rights Statement
+Human Rights Statement

 We are committed to providing a workplace that fosters respect, along with safe and healthy working conditions.
 We aim to pay fair wages that meet or exceed local industry standards or local minimum wages.
-Our wage decisions take into consideration the relevant market conditions.1 For this, we comply with the relevant laws and regulations of the place of employment and are guided by international labor rights.
+Our wage decisions take into consideration the relevant market conditions.1 For this, we comply with the relevant laws and regulations of the place of employment and are guided by international labor standards.
 We strive to pay remuneration that allows for a decent living for our employees and their families.
-Workplace health and safety are fundamental aspects of our business.
-We are committed to identifying, mitigating, and preventing occupational health and safety-related hazards and to fostering a work environment that promotes the well-being of our employees.2

 Payment of a fair wage at least equal to the minimum wage established by the applicable law; guided by the International Labour Organization (ILO) Conventions 26 and 131.

 We respect freedom of association and the right to collective bargaining.
-This encompasses the rights of our employees to choose freely whether or not to form and/or be represented by a specific collective body or a trade union in accordance with the laws of the place of employment.
+This encompasses the rights of our employees to choose freely whether or not to form and/or be represented by a specific collective body or a trade union in accordance with the laws of the place of employment.3

-Guided by ILO Conventions 87, 98, 135, and 154.
+Guided by ILO Conventions 87, 98, 135, and 154

 No one should be subjected to child labor, forced labor, or any form of modern slavery or slavery-like practices.
 We condemn and strictly stand against child labor and are committed to respecting and complying with the applicable minimum age for employment.4 We do not tolerate the use or threat of violence or any other form of coercion.
 We strictly forbid using, supporting, or approving exploitative or forced labor or any form of modern slavery.
 All employment relationships must be voluntary, and employees have the right to terminate their engagement at any time within a reasonable notice period, in line with applicable laws.
 Every worker should receive adequate remuneration in exchange for their work or services.
-Salaries shall be fair and in line with the laws of the place of employment.
+Salaries and pay rates shall be fair and comply with the laws of the place of employment.
 Wages shall not be unlawfully withheld.5

 Respect for the prohibition of forced labor, except for work and services that are in conformity with ILO Conventions 29 and 105 or with the 1966 UN International Covenant on Civil and Political Rights.

-We do not tolerate any form of discrimination or harassment based on characteristics or attributes protected under the laws of the place of employment, which may include national or ethnic origin, skin color, social origin, health status, citizenship, disability status, sexual orientation, age, gender, gender identity, gender expression, marital status, pregnancy status, political affiliation, or religious belief.
+We do not tolerate any form of discrimination or harassment based on characteristics or attributes protected under the laws of the place of employment, including national or ethnic origin, skin color, social origin, health status, citizenship, disability status, sexual orientation, age, gender, gender identity, gender expression, marital status, pregnancy status, political affiliation, or religious belief.
 Although the legally protected characteristics differ by place of employment, we fundamentally believe all individuals should be treated fairly and equally.6

-Guided by ILO Conventions 111 and 159.
+6 Guided by ILO Conventions 111 and 159.

-We are committed to our joint responsibility to protect nature as the basis of life, to use resources efficiently, and to reduce our impact on the environment as all individuals and communities have the right to reside in a clean, safe, and healthy environment.
+We are committed to our joint responsibility to protect nature as the basis of life, to use resources efficiently, and to reduce our impact on the environment as all individuals and communities have the right to live in a clean, safe, and healthy environment.

 In all our operations, we aspire to respect the rights and customs of local communities.
-We are committed to refraining from infringing their livelihood by damaging the soil, polluting water or air, emitting harmful or excessive noise, or using excessive amounts of water that can have adverse impacts on human well-being.
+We are committed to refraining from infringing their livelihood by damaging the soil, polluting water or air, emitting harmful or excessive noise, or using excessive amounts of water, which can have adverse impacts on human well-being.
 We consider these aspects important as we acknowledge the intrinsic connection between environmental protection and the right to life.

-We are committed to not engage in the unlawful eviction and takeover of land, forests, or waters which secure the livelihood of people.
+We are committed to not engaging in the unlawful eviction from and takeover of land, forests, or waters which secure the livelihood of people.
 Instead, we acknowledge that no individual or community should be deprived of their property, land, or access to land and water without proper legal justification or due process.

 Our commitment is guided by the relevant topics set out by the United Nations Guiding Principles on Business and Human Rights (UNGP) as well as by relevant internationally recognized human rights standards and frameworks, such as the United Nations (UN) Universal Declaration of Human Rights, UN International Covenant on Economic, Social and Cultural Rights, UN International Covenant on Civil and Political Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the OECD Due Diligence Guidance for Responsible Business Conduct as they apply to our Human Rights Statement.
 We are committed to complying with applicable national laws such as the German Act on Corporate Due Diligence Obligations in Supply Chains (LkSG).